Education Data Exchange Network

-There are XML representations of EDEN files as well as XML schemas to validate these files available from the ed.gov file specifications site (www2.ed.gov/about/inits/ed/edfacts/eden/non-xml/c163-8-0.doc).EDEN program data is now (2014) aggregated in the EDFACTS system for all program offices, senior management, and federal reporting.
+There are XML representations of EDEN files as well as XML schemas to validate these files available from the ed.gov file specifications site (www2.ed.gov/about/inits/ed/edfacts/eden/non-xml/c163-8-0.doc).
+EDEN program data is now (2014) aggregated in the EDFACTS system for all program offices, senior management, and federal reporting.
 EDEN data collection is now operated out of the NCES.

-EDEN received many commendations including from CCSSO, the Council for Excellence in Government, and from the Office of Management and Budget in the President's 2005 Budget submission, EDEN was selected as a model project for in depth review in a 2005 presidential transition Guide for Federal Leaders and Managers.
+EDEN received many commendations including from CCSSO, the Council for Excellence in Government, and the Office of Management and Budget in the President's 2005 Budget submission, EDEN was selected as a model project for in-depth review in a 2005 presidential transition Guide for Federal Leaders and Managers.
 A General Accounting Office report commended the initiative and recommended increased support for it from ED administration, including making the program mandatory and including NCES reports.